Lucaskyy/jokeprograms/README.md

 YOU HAVE BEEN WARNED!

 # Some things about programs here.
 RektAV Setup: Its still buugy, the closing has some nasty errors in it, so its not a good idea if you want to send it.
-But you can test it if you want to :)
+But you can test it if you want to :) PS: Please run it as ADMIN, because i forgot to make it do as admin.
+Otherwise it will fail at start :(

 Q:Is it safe, and can i send it to my friends as a prank?